 “The PT staff is excellent!
 Very impressive, the passion and commitment the staff has for their patients is obvious.
 Our dog made very fast and significant improvements because of the therapy program put in place by the doctor and then followed through on by the PT staff each day.”

 Physical Therapy provides rehabilitation services for your pet in order to improve recovery time from orthopedic surgical procedures and neurologic conditions.
 Canine rehabilitation also helps reduce pain, improve fitness and condition, and manage weight to achieve and maintain an optimum level of comfort and well-being for your pet.

 Dr. Abbott is a certified canine rehabilitation therapist (CCRT) earned from the Canine Rehabilitation Institute and our technicians attended the University of Tennessee canine rehabilitation certification program.
 Our staff has over 20 years combined experience in rehabilitation, so you can be confident that your pet is receiving the best care possible.

 We have many rehabilitation options that accommodate different budgets and lifestyles.
-You will begin with an initial evaluation, including one pre-paid recheck with Dr. Abbott, for $176.
+You will begin with an initial evaluation, including one pre-paid recheck with Dr. Abbott.
 She will recommend and discuss with you the different package options we have to ensure the best outcome for your pet.

 Give us a call at (860) 347-8387 and press option 6 for more information and to schedule an appointment!